ferseg/aktech/tech-tips/qa.md

     });
 });
 ```
-notice how readable the test is, it simulates user actions and also the functions fillPersonInputs and submitPerson can be reuse in both tests.
+notice how readable the test is, it simulates user actions, also, the functions fillPersonInputs and submitPerson are used in both tests.

 > ing. nahomy moya